Azure/azure-batch-software-entitlement/docs/walkthrough.md

 ## A note on shells

-The SDK has been written to be cross platform, working on Windows, Linux and Macintosh.
-For brevity, this walk-through uses **PowerShell** only (usable on both Windows and [Linux](https://azure.microsoft.com/blog/powershell-is-open-sourced-and-is-available-on-linux/)); the commands shown should be trivially convertible to your console of choice, including **cmd** and **bash** (including **bash** on Windows 10).
+The SDK has been written to be cross-platform, working on Windows, Linux and macOS.
+For brevity, this walk-through uses **PowerShell** only (usable on both Windows and [Linux](https://azure.microsoft.com/blog/powershell-is-open-sourced-and-is-available-on-linux/)); the commands shown should be trivially convertible to your shell of choice, such as `CMD` and `bash` (including `bash` on Windows 10).

 ## Prerequisites

-To build and use the Software Entitlement Services Test tool (`sestest`) you will need certain prerequisites installed on your system:
+To build and use the Software Entitlement Services test tool (`sestest`) you will need certain prerequisites installed on your system:

-The `sestest` command line application and associated assemblies are written in C#7 and require version 1.1 or higher of [.NET Core](https://www.microsoft.com/net/core#windowsvs2017) to be pre-installed.
-The tool was written with Visual Studio 2017; it should compile with just the .NET Core installation.
+The `sestest` command line utility and associated libraries are written in C#7 and require version 1.1 or higher of [.NET Core](https://www.microsoft.com/net/core#windowsvs2017) to be installed.
+The tool was written with Visual Studio 2017; it will compile with just the .NET Core SDK installation.
 For more information see the [Sestest command line utility](../src/sestest/).

-The C++ source for the client library requires [libcurl](https://curl.haxx.se/libcurl/) and [OpenSSL](https://www.openssl.org/) libraries as packaged by [vcpkg](https://blogs.msdn.microsoft.com/vcblog/2016/09/19/vcpkg-a-tool-to-acquire-and-build-c-open-source-libraries-on-windows/).
-The library was also written with Visual Studio 2017; it should compile with any modern C++ compiler.
+The C++ source for the client library requires [libcurl](https://curl.haxx.se/libcurl/) and [OpenSSL](https://www.openssl.org/) libraries as installed by [vcpkg](https://blogs.msdn.microsoft.com/vcblog/2016/09/19/vcpkg-a-tool-to-acquire-and-build-c-open-source-libraries-on-windows/).
+The library was also written with Visual Studio 2017; it will compile with any modern C++ compiler.
 For more information (including details of configuration and use of `vcpkg`) see the [Software entitlement service native client library](../src/Microsoft.Azure.Batch.SoftwareEntitlement.Client.Native)

 ## Building the tools

 Open a shell window to the root directory of the repository.

-Compile the cross platform (.NET) based tooling with the convenience PowerShell script:
+Compile the cross-platform (.NET) tooling with the convenience PowerShell script:

 ``` PowerShell
 .\build-xplat.ps1